 - Your employee has worked for you for 3 years, is aged 24 and earns £450 per week will get 2.5 weeks redundancy pay = £1,125.00

-Many employers when calculating redundancy and notice pay fail to consider statutory notice.
+Many employers when calculating redundancy and notice pay fail to consider the statutory notice period.
 Notice pay will be due to an employee who is made redundant, how much they are owed will depend on their contract or their statutory notice entitlement- whichever is greater.

 Notice pay is not affected by age and is not capped- it is taxable.

 Unsure of your notice obligations?
 Have the start date and contract details of your employee at the ready and contact our experts for the best possible redundancy advice for employers.

-Only when you have a solid business reason for contemplating redundancies are you ready to begin.
+Only when you have a solid business reason for contemplating redundancies are you ready to begin the redundancy process.

-- Have you considered if lay off or short time working is more appropriate?
-View our article here www.hr-24.co.uk/articles/managing-a-temporary-shortage-of-work/
+- Have you considered if laying off or short-time work is more appropriate?

 - Do any of your staff wish to voluntarily reduce their hours?